photo: Susan Chiang/iStock

 KEEP IT SIMPLE

-Scheduling shorter practice sessions—15 minutes or so—is best, says Rick Lang of AMA Driver Education.
-“If you try to go any longer, patience just goes out the window.”
+Scheduling shorter practice sessions—15 minutes or so—is best.
 Further focus the training by agreeing to work on one skill at a time, such as starting and stopping, changing lanes or turning.

 Choose a familiar route for your initial trips: to and from school, for example, or the grocery store.
 Once you and your teen have built up some confidence on the road, consider helping them gain experience in specific conditions, like downtown driving, or driving on gravel roads, or driving in the rain.